Michael Moore On Hillary Clinton Attacking Bernie Sanders: ‘It Was Divisive, It Was Cruel And It Was A Lie’

 “It was divisive, it was cruel and it was a lie.”

 Moore also weighed in on Clinton’s claim that Sanders did not do enough to support her against Trump in 2016.
-The former secretary of state has argued numerous times that Sanders bears part of the blame for her loss to Trump, suggesting that he failed to rally his supporters behind her, and that he did not do enough to “unify” the party.
+The former secretary of state has argued numerous times that Sanders bears part of the blame for her loss to Trump, suggesting that he failed to rally his supporters behind her and that he did not do enough to “unify” the party.

 Drawing a contrast between Clinton’s efforts to help her 2008 primary opponent, former President Barack Obama, and Sanders’ efforts to help her, Moore pointed to the number of campaign rallies Clinton did for Obama, and to the number of rallies Sanders did for Clinton.